Live from the Southern Command in sunny South Florida, it's Open Line Friday.

 They waited too long, it got too windy.

-And you know what the I'm, you know, I'm just uh average ordinary run of the mill layman on the stuff like this.
+I'm, you know, I'm just an average ordinary run-of-the-mill layman on stuff like this.

 Now you got fires offshore.

-Uh he got more than oil-coated birds.
+You got more than oil-coated birds.

 You got oil-coated birds on fire.

-Prince William Sound Times 10, Exxon Valdez.
+Yeah, that Prince William Sound times 10, Exxon Valdez.

-Uh and Obama didn't know.
+And Obama didn't know.

 I should have known.